ayumi-cloud/ga4/README.md

 # Google Analytics 4 integration plugin

 > ⚠️ WARNING - This plugin is not finished - waiting for Google to finish coding the sdK ⚠️
+> ⚠️ Going to re-code everything from the ground up and add lots of new features ⚠️
+> ⚠️ This is a hard fork ⚠️

 This Plugin adds GA4 to the backend dashboard and some custom components.
 The plugin uses the new API's: